CAFxX/WorkerProxy/README.md

 WorkerProxy
 ===========

-A scaffolding library for dealing with Web Workers
+A scaffolding library for dealing with Web Workers *in style*, by leveraging jQuery Deferred/promise.

 Big Fat Warning
 ---------------